danielbodnar/awesome-stars/BY-LANG.md

 ## Elm

 - [dmotz/emdash](https://github.com/dmotz/emdash) - 📚🧙‍♂️ Wisdom indexer — use AI to organize text snippets so you can actually remember & learn from what you read
-- [azimuttapp/azimutt](https://github.com/azimuttapp/azimutt) - Explore and optimize any database
+- [azimuttapp/azimutt](https://github.com/azimuttapp/azimutt) - Explore, document and optimize any database
 - [eikek/docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.
 - [gkubisa/elm-app-boilerplate](https://github.com/gkubisa/elm-app-boilerplate) - Base project for Elm applications